-Data that is passed to Evergage when a visitor lands on your site based on the visitor’s IP address and referring source.
+Data that is passed to Interaction Studio when a visitor lands on your site based on the visitor’s IP address and referring source.
 This also includes things like geographical data and device type.

 This is the number of orders or goal completions collected and then divided by the number of unique visitors who saw the campaign.

 This algorithm looks at items or content commonly viewed by previous visitors along with the same item or content the visitor is currently viewing or has placed in his cart.
 In other words, if a visitor is viewing an article, this ingredient will return articles that other visitors commonly viewed during the same browsing session as the one in which they viewed that particular article.